 - Guchuko, the feral mochi-mochi in Potemayo, has a portal into hammerspace inside her pants.
 She keeps her axe in there, for one thing, but at other times she variously keeps a snake and a pile of corn cobs.
 That may have been how she transported the carcass of a cow into Kyo's yard.
 (Quite a feat considering that Guchuko is about the size of a cat.)

-- Bokusatsu Tenshi Dokuro Chan.
-In spades.
-The whole focal point of the anime is the title character producing a giant spiky club from nowhere and brutally killing the protagonist, only to revive him seonds later.
+- Bludgeoning Angel Dokuro-chan uses this as one of its central gags; the whole focal point of the anime is the title character producing a giant spiky club from nowhere and brutally killing the protagonist, only to revive him seconds later.
 She also appears to take a hologram-phone device from her panties at some points.

 - Hayate the Combat Butler characters seem to love this one, most often with Sakuya pulling out her paper fan to smack people.
 Nagi pulls out a spiked hammer when Hayate annoys her.